 BlueCard PPO Program The Blue Cross and Blue Shield Association program that gives HMSA members access to preferred provider organizations throughout the U.S.

-BlueCard PPO Provider A provider that contracts with the BlueCard PPO program.
-BlueCard PPO providers file claims for you and accept the eligible charge as payment in full.
+BlueCard PPO Provider

+A provider that contracts with the BlueCard PPO program.
+BlueCard PPO providers file along for you and accept the sligible charge or payment in full.